 Ka Awatea Transition Service

-Ka Awatea, meaning 'the dawning of a new era' is a service providing mentoring and support to young people transitioning from care to more independent living.
+Ka Awatea, meaning 'the dawning of a new era' is a service providing mentoring and support to young people transitioning from care to adulthood.

-Ka Awatea is a voluntary service for young people aged 15 to 20 who have been in the care of Oranga Tamariki and who want support transitioning towards independence.
-Ka Awatea is available across the Auckland region.
+Ka Awatea is a service for young people aged 15 to 21 who have been in the care of Oranga Tamariki, providing support to young people to transition towards adulthood.

 How to access Ka Awatea